7 Helpful / 0 Not

 The OB flower beds on Hole 9 and the large amount of Kudzu has been cleared away, making it harder to lose your disc.
 None of the OBs or Mandos are too restricting, and their combination with a course filled with both technical fairways and grip-and-rip fairways manage to give the course its distinct feel over the other courses nearby.
 Another definite plus is the large amount of Police presence thanks to training programs that occur in the park regularly, making the Parking lot much safer than the rest of the neighborhood.

 Cons: Sugaw Creek isn't in the safest of neighborhoods.
 Even with the police presence mentioned above, it is advised to not leave valuables lying out in your car.
-And even though a lot of the brush around the course has been cleared to make it hard to lose your disc on most of the course.
-However turning your RHBH bomb over more than you want on Hole 10 or over shooting the green on Hole 11 (if you can manage that much distance) can be devastating.
-If you enter the woods across the road (especially on Hole 10) there is a chance you may never see that disc again.
+Also know, that there tends to be a certain crowd congregating around the benches near the tees for Holes 11 & 17.
+Be careful about turning your RHBH bomb over more than you want on Hole 10 or over shooting the green on Hole 11 (if you can manage that much distance), as there are new homes being developed over there.
+Fortunately the course was tweaked a bit to try to prevent this.

 In the middle of the pack for Charlotte courses!